leogx9r/ryzen_smu/README.md

 | 4     | v13               |
 | 5     | Undefined         |

+Note: This file returns a string representation of the "Value" field above.

 #### `/sys/kernel/ryzen_smu_drv/codename`

 Returns a numeric index containing the running processor's codename based on the following enumeration: